 The Extracurricular Activities program is designed to provide a holistic program of activities that will help students expand, and explore, their varied areas of interest.
-These activities include, but are not limited to: Cheerleading, Hi-Stepping/Dance, Military Drill, Chess, High School Coed Powerlifting and Intramurals.
+These activities include, but are not limited to: Cheerleading, Hi-Stepping/Dance, Military Drill, Chess, High School Coed Powerlifting, Intramurals and most recently Esports.

 An in-service calendar has been approved by the Commissioner of Interscholastic Athletics and Student Activities and distributed to schools.
 Additionally, a district-wide calendar of Student Activities events has been prepared and distributed to schools.
 Schools have submitted their preliminary reports and organized their programs for the school year.

-Job postings and descriptions were prepared and distributed to all school buildings, by September 2021.
+Job postings and descriptions were prepared and distributed to all school buildings, by September 2022.
 Sponsors and advisors have been identified, and appointed, in the schools' sponsored activities.

-- Pre-Season meetings have been held for Extracurricular Activities in Cheerleading, Hi-Stepper/Dance and Military Drill, Chess, Intramurals, regarding rules, guidelines and eligibility requirements. - The Cheerleading, Military Drill, and Hi-Stepper competitions have established a program to reward students and teams with the highest-grade point average.
+- Pre-Season meetings have been held for Extracurricular Activities in Cheerleading, Hi-Stepper/Dance and Military Drill, Chess, Intramurals, and Esports regarding rules, guidelines, and eligibility requirements. - The Cheerleading, Military Drill, and Hi-Stepper competitions have established a program to reward students and teams with the highest-grade point average.
 Each school participating in the competitions will receive a Scholar Athlete Award, presented to the student, on each squad, with the highest GPA.
-The awards will be distributed during the half-time portion of the competitions. - Orientation meetings for the Competitions will be held during the months of January and February 2022.
+The awards will be distributed during the half-time portion of the competitions.
+If you are changing anything it needs to be explained here in this paragraph. - Orientation meetings for the Competitions will be held during the months of January and February 2022. - eSports held its second eSports championship that was held from December 6th through December 8th at the Cleveland Legion Lair.
+Bard was crowned CMSD champions in both Valorant as well as Overwatch while John Marshall won the Super Smash Bros crown.
+During the spring season, six new high schools will begin to participate in eSports and will compete amongst each other while established teams will compete in eSports Ohio.
+OHSAA recently released a statement stating that the state champions in eSports will now win trophies similar to the trophies that are won in other sports.
+This is the beginning of OHSAA recognizing eSports as a sanctioned sport.